fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

     self.approx_totals()

 The two lines above are the most generic and the least CPU-efficient ways of declaring partial derivatives.
-For better efficiency, see how to `work with derivatives in OpenMDAO <http://openmdao.org/twodocs/versions/latest/features/core_features/working_with_derivatives/index.html>`_.
+For better efficiency, see how to :doc:`work with derivatives in OpenMDAO  <openmdao:features/core_features/working_with_derivatives/main>`.

 About ImplicitComponent classes
 ===============================
-In some cases, you may have to use `ImplicitComponent <http://openmdao.org/twodocs/versions/latest/features/core_features/defining_components/implicitcomp.html>`_ classes.
+In some cases, you may have to use :doc:`ImplicitComponent  <openmdao:features/core_features/working_with_components/implicit_component>` classes.

-Just remember, as told in `this tutorial <http://openmdao.org/twodocs/versions/latest/advanced_guide/implicit_comps/defining_icomps.html>`_, that the loop that will allow to solve it needs usage of the `NewtonSolver <http://openmdao.org/twodocs/versions/latest/features/building_blocks/solvers/nonlinear/newton.html#nlnewton>`_.
+Just remember, as told in :doc:`this tutorial <openmdao:advanced_user_guide/models_implicit_components/models_with_solvers_implicit>`, that the loop that will allow to solve it needs usage of the :doc:`Newton solver <features/building_blocks/solvers/newton>`.

 A good way to ensure it is to build a Group class that will solve the ImplicitComponent with NewtonSolver.
 This Group should be the system you will register in FAST-OAD.